Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 * Interpret and explain plans and contract terms to representatives of the owner or developer, including administrative staff, workers, or clients.
 * Direct and supervise construction or related workers.See more occupations related to this task.
 *Prepare contracts or negotiate revisions to contractual agreements with architects, consultants, clients, suppliers, or subcontractors.
 2. Is this job routine?
-Your judgment (0-10):
+Your judgment (0-10): This job is graded with a 3 up to 10, given that managerial tasks are in constant change and subjected to new problems that need to be solved every day.
 3. Is this job cognitive?
-Your judgment (0-10):
+Your judgment (0-10):This job is graded with a 8 up to 10 as managerial tasks need critical thinking, intelectual skills and brain activity.
 4. 5 most important skills they require to possess (provide the importance score, in Details):
 6. 5 technology skills:
 * Learn and follow safety regulations.See more occupations related to this task.